ibmsayem/mlops-zoomcamp/workflow orchestration /README.md

 To solve all of this, prefect comes in, which allows to orchestrate and observe Python workflows at a high-level scale, like parallelization among multiple machines synchronization etc.

+- Prefect is a flexible, open-source Python framework to turn standard pipelines into fault-tolerant dataflows.